This set of Professional Communication Multiple Choice Questions & Answers (MCQs) focuses on “Friendly Letters”.

 d) We are pleased to place an order..

 Explanation: In case of friendly letters the following phrases are normally used to start the main body of the letter: I received your letter an hour ago, It was nice of you to.., I just learnt about.., etc.

-7. Which of these phrases are used to end the main body?
+7. Which of these phrases is used to end the main body?

 a) Best wishes to all of you.